Biographies of musicians participating in the 2020-2021 concert season

 Frances Hsieh (violin) earned bachelor degrees in Music and Biology at Duke University and a Master’s in Violin Performance at the Eastman School of Music.
 She is a member of Chamber Music Charleston and has won positions with the Colorado Music Festival and the Richmond, Asheville and Charleston symphony orchestras.
 She also performs with the North Carolina, Phoenix and Hilton Head symphonies.

 Tomas Jakubek (violin) started his violin studies at the age of seven in his native country of Slovakia.
 He holds his Masters Degree in Violin Performance from the Janacek Academy of Music in Brno (Czech Republic).
 He also studied at the Lithuanian Academy of Music in Vilnius and has participated in master classes in Slovakia, Czech Republic, Austria and Germany.
-He has played in various concerts on four continents with the following European orchestras: Junge Philharmonie Wien, Europa Philharmonie Magdeburg, Czech Chamber Orchestra Prague, Czech Philharmony of Brno.
 Mr. Jakubek regularly performs with the Charleston Symphony Orchestra, the Hilton Head Symphony Orchestra, and Chamber Music Charleston.
-He has performed with Chamber Music Fest and was the concertmaster of the Summerville Symphony, the Saint James Orchestra and the CofC orchestra.
-Aside from performing, Mr. Jakubek teaches at the Charleston Academy of Music and as an adjunct faculty member at the College of Charleston.
+He has performed with Chamber Music Fest and was the concertmaster of the Summerville Symphony, the Saint James Orchestra and the CofC Orchestra.

 Charles Messersmith (clarinet) began playing the clarinet in California at the age of 8.
-He attended the Cleveland Institute of Music and received a Bachelor of Music degree (while studying with Franklin Cohen) in 1991.
-He then went on to receive his Master of Music degree from the San Francisco Conservatory of Music while studying with David Breeden (San Francisco Symphony).
-After graduation, he became the principal clarinet of the Augusta symphony and performed there for four years.
-In 1998 he was appointed by national auditions to the Second Clarinet position with the Charleston Symphony, and in 2005 to the principal clarinet position.
+He received his Bachelor of Music degree from the Cleveland Institute of Music and his Master of Music degree from the San Francisco Conservatory of Music.
+After graduation, he became the principal clarinet of the Augusta symphony currently holds the principal clarinet position with the Charleston Symphony Orchestra.
 He has also performed with the Hilton Head Symphony Orchestra as co-principal clarinet since 2006.
 Along with regular performances with the Charleston Symphony and Chamber Music Charleston, he performs all around the Lowcountry with local, national, and internationally renowned chamber musicians as well as for Piccolo Spoleto programs in the spring.
 In the summers he performs in Virginia at the Wintergreen Music Festival in the Blue Ridge Mountains.
-He has been featured as soloist with the Charleston Symphony on numerous occasions, performing the Copland Clarinet Concerto, the Mozart Clarinet Concerto, and the Weber Concerto in F Minor.

 Recognized as a deeply expressive artist and known for her musical career of broad versatility, Amy Schwartz Moretti (violin) is Director of the McDuffie Center for Strings at the Mercer University Townsend School of Music and former Concertmaster of the Oregon Symphony and Florida Orchestra.
 She is a member of the internationally acclaimed Ehnes String Quartet and maintains an active performing schedule of solo, chamber, and concertmaster appearances.
 Recent projects include the CD release of Schubert and Sibelius quartets (Onyx Classics); performing Beethoven’s complete cycle of string quartets in Korea; and performing the international premiere in Japan, of “Three Shades of Blue,” GRAMMY® winner Matt Catingub’s concerto written for her.
 In addition to her recordings and international performances, she curates the Fabian Concert Series in Macon, Georgia, and holds the Caroline Paul King Chair in Strings.
 Through the generous efforts of the Stradivari Society of Chicago, she plays the 1744 G.B.
 Guadagnini violin and gratefully acknowledges its extended loan.
 Born in Wisconsin, raised in North Carolina and California, Amy lives in Georgia with her husband and two young sons enjoying all aspects of motherhood, especially Saturday morning soccer matches.

 Born and raised in central Massachusetts, Sandra Nikolajevs (bassoon) began her formal musical education at the Oberlin College and Conservatory of Music in Ohio and received her Bachelor of Music degree from the Juilliard School in New York City.
 She furthered her education at the Conservatoire National Supérieur de Musique de Paris, as the first American in the German Bassoon Studio of acclaimed solo bassoonist Pascal Gallois.
 An avid chamber musician, Ms. Nikolajevs has performed chamber music in Carnegie Hall, Alice Tully Hall and with the Chamber Music Society of Lincoln Center.
 Ms. Nikolajevs is currently Principal Bassoonist of the Savannah Philharmonic and has held the same position with the Charleston Symphony Orchestra, South Carolina Philharmonic and Augusta Symphony.
-During the summers she is on the faculty of the Luzerne Music Center in Lake Luzerne, NY.
 She is Founder, President and Artistic Director of Chamber Music Charleston.

 Timothy O’Malley (cello) was first introduced to the cello at the age of nine when he participated in a strings program in Tucson, Arizona.
 Since then, his studies have brought him across the United States and to Europe.
-He received his Bachelor’s degree in Cello Performance from the Oberlin Conservatory of Music and his Master’s degree in Orchestral Performance from the Manhattan School of Music.
-He is a member of Chamber Music Charleston and a Fabrication Specialist with Boeing South Carolina.
+While in high school he studied under Angelika May at the Academy for Music and the Performing Arts in Vienna and he received his Bachelor’s degree in Cello Performance from the Oberlin Conservatory of Music with Norman Fischer and Catherina Meints and his Master’s degree in Orchestral Performance from the Manhattan School of Music.
+He is formerly co-principal cellist of the Hilton Head Orchestra, was a full time core cellist of the Charleston Symphony, and is a member of Chamber Music Charleston.
+His Chamber Music Charleston performances have brought him overseas to the US Virgin Islands as well as Carnegie Hall.
+In May 2021 he will be featured with Chamber Music Charleston for the Musica En Segura Festival in Spain.

 Dr. Irina Pevzner (piano) was born in Ukraine and raised in Latvia.
 After graduating from the Riga Jazep Medins Music College, she moved to the United States.
 Dr. Pevzner holds a Doctor of Musical Arts degree from the University of South Carolina, a Master of Music degree in piano performance from Carnegie Mellon University, Artist Certificate from the College of Charleston, and a Bachelor of Music degree from Mansfield University of Pennsylvania.
 Irina has performed in Latvia, Ukraine, Spain, Italy, Brazil, and throughout the U. S. Locally, she has performed at the Monday Night Concert Series, International Piano Series, and in numerous programs with Chamber Music Charleston.
 Dr. Pevzner is the Executive Director of the Charleston Academy of Music.